collinmcneese/github-webhook-dispatcher/README.md

 - [ ] Write out full docs for README
 - [ ] Add queueing mechanism
 - [ ] Add ability to poll GitHub and find failed event notifications for retransmission
+- [ ] Add option to read routes from an alternate source instead of local TOML file
 - [ ] Add cloud-native infrastructure setup for all components for Azure and AWS